azdavis/azdavis.net/posts/en/write-more-but-less.md

 likely a potential reader will just skip it.

-Third, keeping something short forces you, the writer, to distill what you want to say to its essence.
+Third, keeping something short forces you, the writer, to distill what you want to say down to its essence.
 See Blaise Pascal's/Mark Twain's "Sorry for not writing a shorter letter; I didn't have time, so I wrote a longer one instead".

 There are more benefits, but gotta keep the post short, right?